 Also it will help if instead of working just your abs works all your muscles.
 It’s hard to target one specific area if you work your whole body you actually have a better chance of losing weight all over.
 It might not make sense but your body is one big machine and you have to work all the parts to get some of the other parts to cooperate (that’s what my gym trainer told me)

 I’m not an expert on this but this is pretty common advice and it has worked for me in minimizing my pooch.
 I managed to lose the weight gained over Thanksgiving and Christmas dinners by going to the gym almost daily and watching what I eat.
 Basically I watch out for foods that are high in carbs, sodium, and sugar (some is ok), eat plenty of veggies, fruits (when I want a sweets fix), lots of water (my SIGG bottle is really cute so it somehow motivates me to refill it often).
-For smoothies, I avoid places that use ice cream.posted over 4 years ago
+For smoothies, I avoid places that use ice cream.posted about 8 years ago

 I’m naturally quite thin, but i hold ALL my weight in my stomach. it’s so annoying because i have stick limbs, no boobs, and my tummy pooch. so i understand how you feel! however, i have a really busy semester and am always too exhausted to even attempt to work out. but cutting down on sugar probably would help a lot, that’s what i’m going to try.
 And aerobic activities are actually better for getting rid of belly fat than doing sit-ups or crunches.
-Sit-ups just build muscles, they don’t get rid of fat the way aerobic exercise will.posted over 4 years ago
+Sit-ups just build muscles, they don’t get rid of fat the way aerobic exercise will.posted about 8 years ago